 Inclusion criteria

-Gastrointestinal (GI) or metabolic diseases were excluded in all of the IBS patients by upper and lower GI endoscopy (with duodenal and gastric biopsies), imaging and blood screens which included thyroid hormone levels and coeliac disease antibodies.
+Gastrointestinal (GI) or metabolic diseases were excluded in all of the IBS patients by upper and lower GI endoscopy (with duodenal and gastric biopsies), imaging, and blood screens, which included thyroid hormone levels and celiac disease antibodies.
 IBS patients were enrolled only if they fulfilled the Rome III criteria for IBS and scored > 200 points in the irritable bowel severity scoring system (IBSSS) score[5,14].
-IBS patients who also had gastro-oesophageal reflux disease (GORD) with adequate control of symptoms with proton pump inhibitors (PPI) were not excuded.
+IBS patients who also had gastro-esophageal reflux disease with adequate control of symptoms with proton pump inhibitors (PPI) were not excuded.
 Patients with FD were identified and excluded by a gastroenterologist interview, based on the Rome III criteria[4].
 Figure 1 illustrates the flow of patient recruitment.
-The 10 healthy asymptomatic control subjects, who were recruited via advertisement in the gastroenterology hospital ward, were matched with the IBS patients for gender, age and same category of body mass index (BMI).
+The 10 healthy asymptomatic control subjects, who were recruited via advertisement in the gastroenterology hospital ward, were matched with the IBS patients for gender, age, and same category of body mass index.

 Exclusion criteria

-Major exclusion criteria were FD, a history of abdominal surgery (except appendicectomy and hysterectomy) and intake of drugs that can modify GI transit (e.g., opioids).
+Major exclusion criteria were FD, a history of abdominal surgery (except appendectomy and hysterectomy), and intake of drugs that can modify GI transit (e.g., opioids).

 Ethical aspects